10 Types of Bird Feeders for in the Backyard

 As the name suggests, the purpose of a peanut bird feeder is to hold peanuts for those birds that love feeding on this type of food.

-They can come in various shapes and sizes, and can also easily be created as a DIY project.
+They can come in various shapes and sizes and can also easily be created as a DIY project.

 Many birds will appreciate peanuts, but bluebirds, nuthatches, and woodpeckers, in particular, might frequent your backyard a bit more often should you install a peanut feeder.

-A typical peanut feeder is shaped like a tube with mesh around the food, allowing for birds to reach the peanuts.
+A typical peanut feeder is shaped like a tube with mesh around the food, allowing birds to reach the peanuts.

 9. Suet Bird Feeder

-Suet feeders are a type of bird feeder designed to hold suet cakes, a protein rich food that birds absolutely love.
+Suet feeders are a type of bird feeder designed to hold suet cakes, a protein-rich food that birds absolutely love.

 A suet cake typically is a mix of seeds and suet or pork fat, and can also be produced in the shape of a ball.
-You can also make fat balls yourself, and add some oatmeal for extra nutrition.
+You can also make fat balls yourself and add some oatmeal for extra nutrition.

 A traditional suet bird feeder is a wired cage with a suet cake in it and is great for the colder winter months when birds need nutrient-rich foods.